angad2102/Plover/readme.md

 # Plover
 ## Comparison with vSphere
-Our benchmarking results on SSDB of vSphere FT have been approved by VMware; Plover is about 3X faster than vSphere FT on variant key range.
+Our benchmarking results on SSDB of vSphere have been approved by VMware; Plover is about 3X faster than vSphere FT on variant key range.
 ![benchmarking results on SSDB of Plover and vSphere](figures/ssdb_vsphere.png)

 ## How to setup/test Plover